-As the name suggests, it is a defect in the interatrial septum - the wall that separates the atria - forming a communication between the two and conditioning a greater flow of blood to the lungs through it.
-It is one of the most frequent congenital heart diseases and can have several classifications according to its anatomical location.
+As the name suggests, it is a defect in the interventricular septum - the wall that separates the ventricles - forming a communication between the two and conditioning a greater flow of blood to the lungs through it.
+It is one of the most frequent congenital heart diseases, having several classifications according to its anatomical location.